-Statements from area lawmakers on border processing facilities
+Local lawmakers release statements on family separation at border processing facilities

 The Justice Department can’t prosecute adults along with their children.
 This has led to a sharp rise in family separations.
 Nearly 2,000 immigrant children were taken from parents during a six week period in April and May.
 This includes toddlers and infants.
 The children are being held in border processing facilities.

 Since 2014, hundreds of thousands of children and families have escaped domestic violence, drug related crimes and gang activity in El Salvador, Guatemala and Honduras.
 Many of the refugees have looked to the United States for their new home.
 U.S. laws do provide asylum or refugee status to qualified applicants.

 The problem, according to the Trump administration, is that smugglers and bad actors have taken advantage of this system and found ways to gain entry.
 Strict enforcement was seen as the answer to the problem.

 The Central American refugee crisis developed during President Barack Obama’s administration and continues under President Trump.
 The two administrations differ in their approaches to the crisis.
 The Justice Department under Obama made it a priority to deport dangerous people.
 President Trump since taking office has rolled back most of his predecessor’s immigration framework.